UMCU-Digital-Health/No_Show/data/dataset_card.md

 The target variable of no-shows should be inferred from the data as follows:
 If the appointment was cancelled and the mutationReason_code is `"N"` than the status is no-show.
 All other observations are `show`.

-Appointments that have status `booked` and are excluded from the train data.
-When predicting all appointments should have status `booked`, except for the historic predictions of the patients.
+Appointments that have status `planned` or `in-progress` and are excluded from the train data.
+When predicting all appointments should have status `planned`, except for the historic predictions of the patients.

 ### Personal and Sensitive Information